ssec/sift/doc/source/configuration-watchdog.rst

 ----------------------------------

-The *Watchdog* is a script (``uwsift/util/watchdog.py``) running separately from MTG-SIFT and has the responsibility to assess, whether SIFT running as monitoring tool (with ``auto_update.active: True``) is working correctly and to "bark" otherwise by calling an adaptor script *raiseEvent.sh* to notify GEMS.
+The *Watchdog* is a script (``uwsift/util/watchdog.py``) running separately from SIFT and has the responsibility to assess, whether SIFT running as monitoring tool (with ``auto_update.active: True``) is working correctly and to "bark" otherwise by calling an adaptor script *raiseEvent.sh* to notify GEMS.
 The location of this script has to be configured as ``notification_cmd``.